Introduction to the Trades Courses

 Students are counseled and encouraged to take the sequence of courses appropriate for their interest of study to be prepared to apply for the Introduction to the Trades classes and/or apply for School to Apprenticeship.
 This sequence of courses will also prepare students for direct entry into employment or post-secondary training in their chosen field.

 Sample High School Programs of Study along with Career Pathway information is located on the following pages:

 Transportation, Distribution, and Logistics (Automotive Maintenance, Heavy Equipment, etc.)

-Students are encouraged to apply for a seat in the Introduction to the Trades classes during their 11th and / or 12th grade year.
+Students are encouraged to apply for a seat in the Introduction to the Trades classes during their 11th and/or 12th-grade year.
 These classes are taught after school two days a week for two hours each day for a semester.
 The classes are taught at the Fairbanks Pipeline Training Center by expert industry instructors.
 The students will further develop their industry skills in the class and will also develop professional skills that are critical for success in the workplace.
-Attendance is mandatory and absences will only be allowed with the permission from the instructor.
+Attendance is mandatory and absences will only be allowed with permission from the instructor.
 A student must attend 90% of the time to be a completer of the program.
-The industry instructors are evaluating the students on skill development as well as the ability to take instruction and how they problem solve.
+The industry instructors are evaluating the students on skill development as well as the ability to take instruction and how they problem-solve.
 All of the classes have a classroom and hands-on skill development component.
 The Introduction to the Trades classes close the gap between secondary and post-secondary or the workforce.

 The Introduction to the Trades classes are: